 Seating with storage

-A banquette that is built in has a feature that regular chairs lack.
+A banquette that is built in has a feature which regular chairs lack.
 That large boxy base can be used for storage.
-Granted it is not as handy as opening a cupboard door in the kitchen, but the space does work well for large, seldom used or seasonal items.
+Granted, it is not as handy as opening a cupboard door in the kitchen, but the space does work well for large, seldom used or seasonal items.
 At my cabin, this space houses our interior solar power components.

 Building and installation

-Since many of these installations are “custom”, the materials used can be quite varied and the design will vary from home to home.
-Here many opt to match the home’s existing décor so these seating options can range from simple painted panels to inlaid and raised panel construction using exotic or domestic hardwoods in solid stock, or with fancy grades of plywood.
+Since many of these installations are custom, the materials used can be quite varied and the design will vary from home to home.
+Many homeowners opt to match the existing décor, so these seating options can range from simple painted panels to inlaid and raised panel construction using exotic or domestic hardwoods in solid stock, or with fancy grades of plywood.

 Painted panels are often built from MDF and trimmed with standard moldings.
-These “prefab” styles are installed very much like regular kitchen base cabinets, with some heavy screws through the cabinet backs into the home’s framing.
-More complex and large versions can be built using raised panels built over a skeleton frame of 2x stock.
-In these cases, the individual panels may be assembled one at a time to this framework using trim carpentry methods.
-Once the “box” is in place, some type of cushion is in order.
-The “core” of these cushion is typically an open cell foam in thickness of 2” to 4” Higher density foam is used for the seat, with a light density for the seat backs (if present).
+These “prefab” styles are installed very much like regular kitchen base cabinets, with heavy screws through the cabinet backs into the wall’s framing.
+More complex and large versions can be built using raised panels over a skeleton frame of 2x stock; the individual panels may be assembled one at a time using finish carpentry methods.
+Once the box is in place, some type of cushion is in order.
+The core of these cushions is typically an open cell foam 2” to 4” thick.
+Higher density foam is used for the seat, with a light density for the seat backs (if any).

-Designing and implementing a built-in banquette for your home can provide a new look.
+Designing and implementing a built-in banquette for your home can provide a practical touch with a nice new look.
 Getting the angles and spacing right will have you sitting comfortably.